 There’s an old saying that goes something like this: “take care of your own business; otherwise someone else will take care of it for you.”
 This is certainly true when it comes to self-auditing the driver logbook.
 As the owner or manager of your trucking company, you’re the person who bears ultimate responsibility for the accuracy of all logs.
+Have you considered how an ELD can also help?

 It’s up to you to catch any problems with the log before government inspectors do so that you can correct any errors.
 Should you fail to perform this duty, the Federal Motor Carrier Safety Administration (FMCSA) will do so for you.
 That’s something you don’t want to happen, unless you enjoy getting fines and possibly being shut down.